#1 - Accomplishment-based admissions

 #7 - Wall Street location and business partnerships

 Pace's location in downtown Manhattan makes the residencies especially convenient for those working in New York's financial district.
 Pace's location in the financial center of the world also allows for regular student interaction with Wall Street firms and area companies.
 New York business executives regularly participate in class sessions and serve as consultants to the class cohort.
-Many of the team projects in Pace's MFP program are developed with actual New York business clients.
+Many of the team projects in Pace's Masters in Finance for Professionals program are developed with actual New York business clients.

 #8 - Extended family

-The Pace MFP program takes the cohort concept one step further.
+The Pace Masters in Finance for Professionals program takes the cohort concept one step further.
 Students and faculty in the program become like an extended family.
-While the Pace MFP program includes just six on-campus residencies, students and faculty are involved round-the-clock when they are in residency.
+While the Pace Masters in Finance for Professionals program includes just six on-campus residencies, students and faculty are involved round-the-clock when they are in residency.
 All students and faculty eat all meals together for the two days on site.
 Students also stay at the same hotel in New York City, home to our downtown campus.
 While students are off-site, most have nearly daily contact with their teammates and faculty using Blackboard electronic discussion boards.
 All teams also have weekly contact via telephone conference calls at a time that the group determines is most convenient.
 This helps to establish close friendships and a very strong personal and professional support network for students in the program.